-In case you missed it, we here at Salt & Wind have been salivating — pun fully intended — over one of our favorite places to visit in Mexico, Baja California, for some time now.
+We here at Salt & Wind have been salivating — pun fully intended — over all the incredible iconic Mexican food in Baja California for some time now.

 There are plenty of reasons we’re swooning over this corner of Mexico, many which we already laid out.
 But we realized while we told you lots about where to eat, we forgot to tell you what to eat.
 We’re here to right that wrong and share what to eat next time you travel to Baja California.